Amy Winehouse: 2006–2008: Back to Black and international success

 After the release of her first jazz-influenced album, Winehouse's focus shifted to the girl groups of the 1950s and 1960s.
 Winehouse hired New York singer Sharon Jones's longtime band, the Dap-Kings, to back her up in the studio and on tour.
 Mitch Winehouse relates in Amy, My Daughter how fascinating watching her process was: her perfectionism in the studio and how she would put what she had sung on a CD and play it in his taxi outside to know how most people would hear her music.
-In May 2006, Winehouse's demo tracks such as "You Know I'm No Good" and "Rehab" appeared on Mark Ronson's New York radio show on East Village Radio.
+In May 2006, Winehouse's demo tracks such as "You Know I'm No Good" and "Rehab" appeared on Mark Ronson's New York City radio show on East Village Radio.
 These were some of the first new songs played on the radio after the release of "Pumps" and both were slated to appear on her second album.
 The 11-track album, completed in five months, was produced entirely by Salaam Remi and Ronson, with the production credits being split between them.
 Ronson said in a 2010 interview that he liked working with Winehouse because she was blunt when she did not like his work.
 She in turn thought that when they first met, he was a sound engineer and that she was expecting an older man with a beard.